-Parking is available for patients and visitors in the garage at 222 East Huron Street, across from the Feinberg and Galter Pavilions.
+Parking is available for patients and visitors in the garage at 222 E. Huron, across from the Feinberg and Galter Pavilions.
 For discounted rates, please bring your parking ticket with you.
 Tickets can be validated at the Customer Services Desks on the 1st and 2nd floor of the Feinberg and Galter Pavilions, and on the 1st floor of Prentice.

-From home you will come to the 4th floor of the Feinberg Pavilion, 251 East Huron Street, 1 hour before your procedure.
+From home you will come to the 4th floor of the Feinberg Pavilion, 251 E. Huron Chicago, 1 hour before your procedure.
 After you check in with the receptionist on the 4th floor, you and one member of your family will meet with staff who will bring you to the prep and recovery area.
 Here they will review your health history, medicines, and allergies.
-You will have a short physical exam.
-After reviewing the procedure and answering any questions you may have, you will be asked to sign a written consent.
+A short physical exam will be done.
+After reviewing the procedure and asking any questions you may have, you will be asked to sign a written consent.

 You will change into a hospital gown.
-An IV (into the vein) line will be placed in your arm or hand if you will be receiving IV medicine to relax you.
+An IV (into the vein) line is placed in your arm or hand if you will be receiving IV medicine to relax you.